 GUITAR, SONGWRITING, MUSIC LESSONS

-COVID 19 Update March 2022: I hope you are all safe during this stressful time.
-Over the past few years, all my teaching has been moved online (Zoom) using a unique strategy that is both convenient and highly effective, with great success, but I am starting to offer in person lessons at my home studio again.
-I suggest you try online lessons to start because of the incredible convenience of not having to travel.
-I have a unique strategy for teaching that lends itself perfectly for online lessons.
-I recently received a very encouraging text from a relatively new adult student who's been studying with someone else for the past 2 years.
+COVID 19 Update March 2023: I hope you are all safe an healthy during this stressful time.
+Over the past few years, all my teaching has been moved online (Zoom) using a unique strategy that is both convenient and highly effective, with great success!
+I encourage you to ask me for references.
+I have many enthusiastic students of all ages and abilities who would be pleased to chat with you.
+Recently I received a very encouraging text from a relatively new adult student who's been studying with someone else for the past 2 years.
 It reads:

 "I want to tell you how happy I am with your lessons and method.
 I had no idea that different guitar teachers could be that much better than others.
 I like learning songs front to back, and your videos help a lot.
 Thanks!!."